-- Overcurrent protection for the AC output wiring is not provided as an integral part of this inverter.
+- Overcurrent protection for the battery supply is not provided as an integral part of this inverter.
+Overcurrent protection of the battery cables must be provided as part of the system installation.
+Refer to Section 2.4 "DC Wiring" for more information. - Overcurrent protection for the AC output wiring is not provided as an integral part of this inverter.
 Overcurrent protection of the AC output wiring must be provided as part of the system installation.
-Refer to Section 2.5 "AC Wiring" for more information.
-Note: An output breaker is provided on the inverter to provide overcurrent protection to the inverter's internal wires; however, this output breaker is not rated to protect the AC output wiring. - The AC output neutral conductor and the DC negative conductors are not connected (bonded) to the inverter chassis.
+Refer to Section 2.5 "AC Wiring" for more information. - The AC output neutral conductor and the DC negative conductors are not connected (bonded) to the inverter chassis.
 Both the input and output conductors are isolated from the enclosure and each other.
 System grounding, if required, is the responsibility of the system installer and must comply with local and national electrical codes and standards.
 Refer to the Section 2.6 "Grounding Inverters" for more information.